remiadon/symkit/README.md

 ## How is Symkit different from other Symbolic Regression packages like gplearn ?
 At each round in the genetic programming process, we need to evaluate the entire population of polynomials on the training data.
 If you consider a usual population size of 1000 and 500 rounds until what we assume to be convergence, this can quickly become very expensive to run on an off-the-shelf laptop, even for a medium-sized dataset.
 Taking a step back, we can do better.
 At each round, indivuals are likely to share sub-expressions (they may share a common parent, and potentially grand-parents ...).
 In sympy this is known a [Common Subexpression Elimination](https://docs.sympy.org/latest/modules/rewriting.html#common-subexpression-detection-and-collection), but it's essentialy a graph optimization technique.
-Extracting the common subparts to all our expressions, we can precompute them, and then inline them back into our original expressions !
+Extracting the common subparts to all our expressions, we can precompute results and inline them back into our original expressions !
 This saves an enormous amount a CPU and RAM !!

 ### Why using polars in the context of Symkit ?
 The polars engine not only submit computation to multiple threads, but applies graph optimization before running your expressions.
-The only extra step we need is to convert a sympy expr to a polars expr (see [core.py](https://github.com/remiadon/symkit/blob/master/symkit/core.py)
+The only extra step we need is to convert a sympy expr to a polars expr (see [core.py](https://github.com/remiadon/symkit/blob/master/symkit/core.py) )

 ![Symkit](https://github.com/remiadon/symkit/assets/2931080/1b9c6051-fdd6-4ec6-8d85-79ccc840a452)